omarattia3143/Ambassador-Go-Golang-App/README.md

 # GoAndNextProject
-**A simple CMS for products built using Go, Fiber, React and Next This project is a backend for** https://github.com/omarattia3143/react-admin .
+**A simple CMS (ambassador app) using Go, Fiber, React, Next, redis, mailhog, stripe, goroutines, gorm, docker and jwt This project is a backend for** https://github.com/omarattia3143/react-admin

 To run project using **docker compose**: